Patricia Griffith, PhD, CRNP, ACNP-BC

 - MSN, University of Pennsylvania, 1994

-Ms. Griffith has developed and advanced the simulation curriculum with hi- and low-fidelity simulation woven throughout all the clinical courses.
-Simulation allows a student to develop the knowledge, skills, and attitudes requisite for advanced practice in a safe learning environment.
-Some examples of simulation experiences are diagnostic reasoning, rapid response management, psychomotor skill practice, breaking bad news, conducting a family meeting, and team-based diagnosis.
+Dr. Griffith advanced the AGACNP Program’s simulation curriculum with hi- and low-fidelity simulations woven throughout the clinical year.
+Simulation allows a student to develop the knowledge, skills, and attitudes required for advanced practice in a safe learning environment.
+Simulation-based experiences provide structured and explicit opportunities to develop every-day competencies such as diagnostic and clinical reasoning, as well as low-frequency, high-risk competencies such as rapid response management, psychomotor skills, and breaking bad news.

-Ms. Griffith’s research focuses on diagnostic reasoning and nurse practitioner education.
-Nurse practitioner students must build on their experience with and understanding of the symptoms and signs patients exhibit with disease as they transition into a diagnostician.
+Dr. Griffith’s research focuses on diagnostic reasoning and nurse practitioner education.
+Nurse practitioner students transition into diagnosticians by building on their experience with and understanding of the symptoms and signs patients exhibit when presenting with disease.
 Finding innovative education opportunities, such as simulation, to offer structured and purposeful experiences for students to develop diagnostic reasoning skills is necessary.
-Ms. Griffith is committed to examining the outcomes of the multi-step diagnostic reasoning process to build the evidence and advance NP education.
+Dr. Griffith is committed to examining the outcomes of the multi-step diagnostic reasoning process as an educational strategy to build the evidence and advance NP education.

 Opportunities to Learn and Collaborate at Penn Nursing

 Strong inter-professional teams provide the best patient care.
-Nurse practitioner students have opportunities to learn from and with other health professions students and providers throughout their didactic and clinical education experiences within the AGACNP program.
+Students have opportunities to learn from and with other health professions students and providers throughout their didactic and clinical education experiences within the AGACNP program.
 The clinical courses include content presented by pharmacists, dentists, dieticians, physical therapists, social workers, risk managers, physician assistants, and physicians.
-Within the simulation lab, UPenn’s AGACNP students and BSN students and the University of the Sciences PharmD and physician assistant students come together as teams to manage hemodynamically unstable patients.
+Within the simulation lab, UPenn’s AGACNP students and BSN students and the University of the Sciences PharmD and Physician Assistant students come together as teams to manage hemodynamically unstable patients.

 Selected Career Highlights